cms-tau-pog/TauFW/PicoProducer/README.md

 1. The first string is a user-chosen name to group samples together (e.g. `'DY'`, `'TT'`, `'VV'`, `'Data'`, ...).
 2. The second is a custom short name for the sample  (e.g. `'DYJetsToLL_M-50'`, `'SingleMuon_Run2016C'`).
 3. The third and optionally additional arguments are the full DAS paths of the sample.
-Multiple DAS paths for the same sample can be used for extensions.
+Multiple DAS paths for the same sample can be used to combine extensions.

 Other optional keyword arguments are
 * `dtype`: Data type like `'mc'`, `'data'` or `'embed'`.
 As a short cut you can use the subclasses `MC` and `Data`.